mojtaba-motevali/N-Philosophers/README.md

 # N-Philosophers-
-This is a rust program to solve problem philosophers.
+This is a rust program to solve philosophers problem .
 Number of philosophers and duration of program's run time can be changed in the code.